 A Surprisingly Important use for Reverse Flex Directions

-Until now, I'd never found a good use for the column-reverse or row-reverse values for the flex-direction CSS property.
+CSS property.
 I always felt it was odd that you would want to declare your markup in a specific order, only to have your users see it completely the opposite way around.

-I can recall one time I wanted to use flex-direction: column-reverse as a 'hack' to help me integrate a third-party library's component into my app, only to then be dismayed when (by default) the tab-order of focusable elements respected the order in the DOM, not the order the elements were rendered in.
+as a ‘hack’ to help me integrate a third-party library’s component into my app, only to then be dismayed when (by default) the tab-order of focusable elements respected the order in the DOM, not the order the elements were rendered in.
 This made it entirely useless to me at the time, because I wanted my users to be able to navigate through my website in the correct order.

-In fact, the MDN Web Docs website cautions you against using the *-reverse values in a page section called "Accessibility Concerns" for similar reasons.
+values in a page section called "Accessibility Concerns" for similar reasons.
 In the section they say:

-Using the flex-direction property with values of row-reverse or column-reverse will create a disconnect between the visual presentation of content and DOM order.
+will create a disconnect between the visual presentation of content and DOM order.
 This will adversely affect users experiencing low vision navigating with the aid of assistive technology such as a screen reader.
 If the visual (CSS) order is important, then screen reader users will not have access to the correct reading order.

-And for the most part, they're right; using the *-reverse values to create the ideal visual order for your elements will typically short-change those using screen readers because they will hear (or feel) the elements out of order.
+values to create the ideal visual order for your elements will typically short-change those using screen readers because they will hear (or feel) the elements out of order.

 Except, I believe there is an exception; a design pattern where you specifically want to have your elements be visually in an order that makes sense for your sighted users, but be in the ‘wrong’ order for those using assistive technologies… And that exception is: form helper text.